MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 ---------------

 Some clients may return telemetry to the origin of downloaded data for troubleshooting and statistical purposes.
-Such messages, have the *v03.report* topic, and have a *report* header which is a JSON *object* with four fields:
+Such notification messages, have the *v03.report* topic, and have a *report* header which is a JSON *object* with four fields:

  { "elapsedTime": <report_time>, "resultCode": <report_code>, "host": <report_host>, "user": <report_user>* }